Funding, Collateral and Hedging: uncovering the mechanics and the subtleties of funding valuation adjustments: Funding Risk and Liquidity Policies

 Hence, if we assume that the hedging strategy is implemented on the same time-grid as the funding procedure, we can sum the funding and hedging costs in a unique term, and we can re-define $\varphi$ by explicitly taking into account its dependency on the hedging strategy.

 If we repeat the calculation of previous sections, by taking the limit of funding and delta-hedging in continuous time, we obtain the following corollary to Theorem~\ref{th:fund_hedge}.

-\begin{corollary} { (\bf CFBVA pricing equations in case of funding and delta-hedging via derivative market in continuous time).} In case of funding and delta-hedging in continuous time, when the hedging strategy is implemented by trading on a derivative market where the lending/borrowing rate is $\tilde h$, we may solve the iterative equations of Theorem~\ref{th:iter}, and we obtain
+\begin{corollary} { \bf( CFBVA pricing equations in case of funding and delta-hedging via derivative markets in continuous time).} In case of funding and delta-hedging in continuous time, when the hedging strategy is implemented by trading on a derivative market where the lending/borrowing rate is $\tilde h$, we may solve the iterative equations of Theorem~\ref{th:iter}, and we obtain in case of re-hypothecation